apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ## Extracting data

-The BeautifulSoup crawler provides handlers with the `context.soup` attribute, where we can find the parsed HTML of the handled page.
-This is the same as the `soup` we had in our previous program.
+The BeautifulSoup crawler provides handlers with the `context.soup` attribute, which contains the parsed HTML of the handled page.
+This is the same `soup` object we used in our previous program.
 Let's locate and extract the same data as before:

 ```py
 @crawler.router.handler("DETAIL")